-Find out how we can assist you with employing a migrant candidate.
+Find out how we can assist you, a New Zealand employer, with hiring a migrant candidate.

 Migrant workers are increasingly important to New Zealand because they are able to fill labour and skill shortages.